infovore/keynote_html_exporter/Readme.markdown

 keynote_dump.rb requires rb-appscript [http://appscript.sourceforge.net/rb-appscript/index.html] to talk to Keynote, and uses Erubis [http://www.kuwata-lab.com/erubis/] for its templating.

-In addition, if you wish to dynamically resize slide images, you'll need ImageMagick and RMagick [http://rmagick.rubyforge.org] installed.
+In addition, if you wish to dynamically resize slide images, you'll need Minimagick and RMagick [https://github.com/minimagick/minimagick] installed.

+Note that keynote_dump.rb is for **Keynote '09**; it has **not** been verified to work with Keynote 2013; given the commentary on Applescript support for Keynote 2013, it feels unlikely it'll work.

 Usage
 -----